stuin/Yolol-Enigma/enigma/README.md

 # Enigma Machine simulator in yolol
-Attempt at simulating an enigma machine with a number of yolol chips Check out the [`ingame` branch](https://github.com/stuin/Yolol-Collection/tree/ingame/enigma) for the WIP linewait version
+Attempt at simulating an enigma machine with a number of yolol chips.

+Check out the [`ingame` branch](https://github.com/stuin/Yolol-Collection/tree/ingame/enigma) for the WIP linewait version

 ### Using Machine: